Does Your Website Support People With Disabilities Online?

 ● Do nothing and risk a lawsuit

-● Go offline… maybe not a reasonable idea in a day and age where people expect a defining web presence
+● Go offline… in a time where people expect you to have a defining web presence

 ● Build a compliant website from scratch … the cost being in the tens of thousands to meet all of the standards detailed in WCAG

 ● Hire ADA compliance consultants… apparently, starting at $5k+/month

-● Use basic website application plugins… almost all applications available now only cover 25- 30% of what is required to be fully compliant
+● Use basic website application plugins… but only cover 25- 30% of what is required to be fully compliant

 If supporting people with disabilities, not to mention avoiding legal action, concerns you PLEASE ask to set up a call.
 We can share everything we’ve found in time spent looking into reliable options for a small to medium-sized business.

 Accessibility Compliance Information & Support